yorkerlin/yorkerlin.github.io/_includes/mainpage.md

 ## About Me

-PhD student working on computational *differential structures* such as exploiting geometric and algebraic structures.
+PhD student working on computational *differential structures* such as geometric and algebraic structures.
 My research so far has mostly focused on *information geometry* and *manifold optimization*.

 For more details, see  my [Google Scholar](https://scholar.google.com/citations?user=sGl6muoAAAAJ&hl=en).